-Our overall cash provided by financing activities increased by \$187.9 million.
+Our overall cash provided by financing activities during the twelve months ended December 31, 2021 increased by \$187.9 million.
 We received approximately \$228.8 million, net of expenses and fees in cash proceeds from the Business Combination and PIPE Financing.
 In comparison Old Sarcos received \$39.9 million during 2020 from its stock offering.
 In addition, Old Sarcos received \$2.0 million in March 2021 from our second PPP loan and received \$2.4 million in April 2020 from our first PPP loan.
 In February 2021, we purchased the non-controlling interest in our subsidiary, ZeptoVision, Inc., for \$0.2 million.